Find Out What a Robo Dialer Is and How to Protect Yourself From Illegal Ones

 According to the Telephone Consumer Protection Act and the Telemarketing Sales Rule, scam calls are illegal, and the people responsible for them can be held accountable in court.
 The obstacle is that scammers are notoriously apt at hiding their identities—but that too is starting to change.

 DoNotPay has developed a feature called Robo Revenge, which serves as a bait for scammers.
-If the identity of the fraudsters is revealed and they are operating under U.S. jurisdiction, you can take them to a court or receive a settlement offer that can go up to $3,000!
+If the identity of the fraudsters is revealed and they are operating under U.S. jurisdiction, you can take them to a court or receive a settlement offer.

 Trace the scammers’ identity with Robo Revenge